 IMPORTANT: Air must be expelled from cooling system when system is refilled.
-Loosen temperature sending unit fitting at rear of cylinder head or plug in thermostat housing to allow air to escape when filling system.
-Retighten fitting or plug when all the air has been expelled.
+Loosen temperature sending unit fitting at rear of cylinder head to allow air to escape when filling system.
+Retighten fitting when all the air has been expelled.

-- 1. Visually check entire cooling system for leaks.
+- 1. Check entire cooling system for leaks.
 Tighten all clamps securely. - 2.
-Thoroughly inspect all cooling system hoses for hard, flimsy, or cracked condition.
-Replace hoses if any of the above conditions are found.
+Thoroughly inspect all cooling system hoses.
+Replace hoses when hardened, softened, or cracked. - 3.
+If coolant must be added, use mixture as recommended in Fuels, Lubricants and Coolant section.